willwright82/willwright82.github.io/about.md

 Besides Parsley Box Will is also a Mentor at CodeYourFuture --- a non-profit organisation supporting refugees with the dream of becoming software developers, and he enjoys playing tennis, brazilian jiu-jitsu, photography, and spending time with his family.

-He currently lives in Edinburgh with his and two sons.
+He currently lives in Edinburgh with his two sons.
 <hr>

 ## Recommendations